 - All Points: This selects all points in the input dataset for glyphing.
 Use this mode with caution and only when the input dataset has relatively few points.
-Since all points in the input dataset are glyphed, this can not only cause visual clutter, but also clog up memory and take a long to time to generate and render the glyphs. - ullet Every Nth Points: This elects every n^{th} point in the input dataset for glyphing, where n can be specified using Stride.
-Setting Stride to 1 will have the same effect as All Points. - Uniform Spatial Distribution (Bounds Based): This selects a random set of points.
+Since all points in the input dataset are glyphed, this can not only cause visual clutter, but also clog up memory and take a long to time to generate and render the glyphs. - Every Nth Points: This elects every $n^{th}$ point in the input dataset for glyphing, where n can be specified using Stride.
+Setting Stride to 1 will have the same effect as All Points. - Uniform Spatial Distribution: This selects a random set of points.
 The algorithm works by first computing up to Maximum Number of Sample Points in the space defined by the bounding box of the input dataset.
 Then, points in the input dataset that are close to the point in this set of sample points are glyphed.
 The Seed is used to seed the random number generator used to generate the sample points.
-This ensures that the random sample points are reproducible and consistent. - Uniform Spatial Distribution (Surface Sampling): Selects a random set of points from the outer bounding surface of the input dataset.
-An inverse transform sampler is used to find a 2D cell on the surface to sample and a point is uniformly sampled from that cell. - Uniform Spatial Distribution (Volume Sampling): Similar to the surface sampling mode described above, but the inverse transform sampler is used to find a 3D cell from which a random point is uniformly sampled generating a 3D geometry is required, e.g., when exporting glyph geometry to a file, the Glyph filter is required.
+This ensures that the random sample points are reproducible and consistent.